EU faces struggle to bridge divide with Britain

 Divisions with Britain place another obstacle in the way of Europe's drive to reform finance, a push some analysts believe had lost its way in the continuing banking crisis.

-Next week's visit by Barnier to Chancellor of the Exchequer Osborne's official 11 Downing Street residence in London will be his first official meeting with Osborne since the December summit and an important opportunity to bridge the divide over the City, Europe's equivalent of Wall Street.
+Next week's visit by Barnier to Chancellor Osborne's official 11 Downing Street residence in London will be his first official meeting with Osborne since the December summit and an important opportunity to bridge the divide over the City, Europe's equivalent of Wall Street.

 "The last few months have seen ups and downs in the UK-Commission relationship," said an EU official, speaking on condition of anonymity.
 "Commissioner Barnier is looking forward to seeing the Chancellor to discuss the many issues of common interest."